w3c/wai-people-use-web/_people-use-web/user-stories-five.md

 ## Barrier examples

 Breadcrumb trail
-: **Barrier:** ""When I follow several links, sometimes I feel lost and I just want to get back to where I started."
+: **Barrier:** "When I follow several links, sometimes I feel lost and I just want to get back to where I started."
 : **Works well:** "A breadcrumb at the top of the page that shows all of the pages I was on helps me feel oriented and lets me go back to a familiar page."

 Plain language